-Requests for 12 hours or less per day of Skilled Nursing may be approved by the OCDD regional waiver office or Human Services Authority or District.
-All requests received for more than 12 hours per day must be approved by the Department of Health and Hospitals (DHH) Medical Director and Medical Evaluation Team and will be forwarded to the OCDD regional waiver office or Human Services Authority or District by the OCDD Central Office for processing.
+Requests for 12 hours or less per day of Skilled Nursing may be approved by the Human Services Authority or District.
+All requests received for more than 12 hours per day must be approved by the LDH Medical Director and Medical Evaluation Team and will be forwarded to the Human Services Authority or District by the OCDD Central Office for processing.
 A request to increase the number of hours per day above the number of hours already approved requires the primary care physician to document the medical change(s) of the recipient necessitating the increase in the request for nursing services.